ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4600-module/datasheet.md

 ### Description

 RAK4600 WisDuo LPWAN+BLE Module includes an nRF52832 MCU and an SX1276 LoRa chip.
-It has Ultra-Low Power Consumption of 13.3&nbsp;μA (down to 11.2&nbsp;μA @ 2.0&nbsp;V) in sleep mode, high LoRa output power up to 20&nbsp;dB max in work mode, and BLE output power up to 4&nbsp;dBm.
+It has Ultra-Low Power Consumption of 13.3 μA (down to 11.2 μA @ 2.0 V) in sleep mode, high LoRa output power up to 20 dB max in work mode, and BLE output power up to 4 dBm.

 The module complies with LoRaWAN 1.0.2 specification.
 It supports LoRa Point-to-Point (P2P) communications and also the BLE 5.0, in addition to LoRa.
 Its RF communication capabilities (LoRa+BLE) make it suitable for a variety of applications in the IoT field.

 ### Features

 - LoRa module for Smart City, Smart Agriculture, Smart Industry
-- Compact Form Factor: 15 x 23 x 2.5&nbsp;mm
+- Compact Form Factor: 15 x 23 x 2.5 mm
 - 42 Pin Stamp Pad for PCB SMT mounting
 - I/O ports: UART/I2C/GPIO (optional NFC interface)
-- Temperature range: -40°&nbsp;C to +85°&nbsp;C
+- Temperature range: -40° C to +85° C
-- Supply voltage: 2.0 ~ 3.6&nbsp;V
+- Supply voltage: 2.0 ~ 3.6 V
-- Frequency range: 863–870&nbsp;MHz (EU) / 902–928&nbsp;MHz (US), ISM and SRD systems
+- Frequency range: 863–870 MHz (EU) / 902–928 MHz (US), ISM and SRD systems
-- Low-Power Wireless Systems with 7.8&nbsp;kHz to 500&nbsp;kHz Bandwidth
+- Low-Power Wireless Systems with 7.8 kHz to 500 kHz Bandwidth
-- Ultra-Low Power Consumption of 13.3&nbsp;μA (down to 11.2&nbsp;μA @ 2.0&nbsp;V) in sleep mode
+- Ultra-Low Power Consumption of 13.3 μA (down to 11.2 μA @ 2.0 V) in sleep mode
-- LoRa Boost mode with 20&nbsp;dBm output power
+- LoRa Boost mode with 20 dBm output power
-- BLE 5.0 (Tx power -20 to +4&nbsp;dBm in 4&nbsp;dB steps)
+- BLE 5.0 (Tx power -20 to +4 dBm in 4 dB steps)

 ## Specifications